apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 If error occurs and the file is on S3, consider increasing the value of `fs.s3a.s3guard.consistency.retry.limit`.

-The fix here is to use S3Guard.
 We also recommend using applications/application options which do  not rename files when committing work or when copying data to S3, but instead write directly to the final destination.